hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

   If the encryption key is revoked, the workstation session will automatically be stopped within 7 hours.
   Structure is [documented below](#nested_encryption_key).

+* `disable_tcp_connections` -
+  (Optional)
+  Disables support for plain TCP connections in the workstation.
+By default the service supports TCP connections via a websocket relay.
+Setting this option to true disables that relay, which prevents the usage of services that require plain tcp connections, such as ssh.
+When enabled, all communication must occur over https or wss.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.